isomerpages/moe-sls/_student-user-guide/Track Progress/(2a) View by Topic.md

 ---
 <h1 id="-2a-view-by-topic">(2a) View by Topic</h1>
 <p>Topics and subtopics are displayed according to the Content Map selected.
 There may be more than one Content Map for a particular subject based on the syllabus by SEAB.</p>
-<p>Note: Only questions that are selected by your teacher or the lesson author to be included will be shown in the Learning Progress. </p>
+<p><u>Note</u>: Only questions that are selected by your teacher or the lesson author to be included will be shown in the Learning Progress. </p>
 <ol>
 <li>From the Selection dropdown list, you may select the option to display Learning Progress of <strong>All</strong>, <strong>Self-Study</strong> or <strong>Class Group</strong>.</li>
 <li><p>On the Learning Progress page, you may view your overall progress according to topic by clicking the <strong>Topical</strong> tab.
 Under each topic/subtopic, the Awarded Marks, Total Marks, and Marks (shown in percentage) are displayed.</p>